 Partial Maintenance.
-Unless otherwise 'indicated, if the number of circuits affected by the contract is equal to or less than 40% of the total number of circuits in a given controller and the controller is not part of the contract work, the Contractor needs only to maintain the affected circuits within the project limits.
-The project limits are defined as those limits indicated in the contract plans.
-Equipment outside of the project limits, on the affected circuits shall be maintained and paid for under Article 109.04.
-The affected circuits shall be isolated by means of in-line waterproof fuse holders as specified elsewhere and as approved by the Engineer.
-The unaffected circuits and the controller will remain under the maintenance of the State.
+Unless otherwise 'indicated, if the number of circuits affected by the contract is equal to or less than 40% of the total number of circuits in a given controller and the controller is not part of the contract work, the Contractor needs only to maintain the affected circuits.
+The affected circuits shall be isolated by means of in line waterproof fuse holders as specified elsewhere and as approved by the Engineer.

 Full Maintenance.
-If the number of circuits affected by the contract is greater than 40% of the total number of circuits in a given controller, or if the controller is modified in any way under the contract work, the Contractor shall maintain the entire controller and all associated circuits within the project limits.
-Equipment outside of the project limits shall be maintained and paid for under Article 109.04.
+If the number of circuits affected by the contract is greater than 40% of the total number of circuits in a given controller, or if the controller is modified in any way under the contract work, the Contractor shall maintain the entire controller and all associated circuits.